hardaker/draft-pwouters-powerbind/README.md

    to commit to being DELEGATION_ONLY zones.
 Any changes of that state in a zone DNSKEY will require those zones to submit a new DS record to their parent.
-Setting the DELEGATION_ONLY flag would trigger
+Setting the DELEGATION_ONLY flag would trigger DNSSEC Transparency clients to start monitoring for actions by the zone or its parents that would be bypassing the DELEGATION_ONLY policy of the zone.
+Validating resolvers would mark any data in violation of the DELEGATION_ONLY policy as BOGUS.